 Many pet rabbits are not being fed right.
 Three out of a hundred pet rabbits were still being fed a muesli rabbit mix, rather than pellets, the correct food.
 One in ten were not given hay daily and almost two in ten did not have hay available, an essential for health.
 And this was in a survey of conscientious rabbit owners (Mullan & Main, 2012)!
 This poor diet leads to severe health problems (Harcourt-Brown 2002)

-Three quarters or more of a rabbit’s diet should be good sweet ordinary hay, which is neither dusty nor damp.
+Eight tenths of a rabbit’s diet should be good sweet ordinary hay, which is neither dusty nor damp, or ordinary grass (not grass cuttings).
 Rabbits need lots and lots of fibre to keep their gut working properly and to maintain their teeth in order by chewing.
 Rabbits without hay may start chewing the hutch (Bethelsen & Hansen, 1999).
 Hay is the best thing to keep a rabbit mentally and physically healthy (Lidfors, 1997).
+You can get good hay here.
 A couple of hours grazing on grass in a run will also be helpful.

 The rabbit’s digestive system is amazing – diagram here.
 The food moves quite fast through the body, and some of it is eaten twice.
 After passing through the stomach and intestine the food reaches the cecum, which contains ten times more gut contents than the stomach.
 Small dry rabbit droppings are formed in the cecum and excreted.
 Caeotrophs, soft large droppings that are passed about 8 hours after food are also formed in the caecum.
 These are eaten by the rabbit straight from its bottom.
 These are important as a source of protein and vitamins (Steven 1988).